EdinburghNLP/awesome-hallucination-detection/README.md

 ### [Neural Path Hunter: Reducing Hallucination in Dialogue Systems via Path Grounding](https://arxiv.org/abs/2104.08455)
 - **Metrics:** FeQA, a faithfulness metric; Critic, a hallucination critic; BLEU.
 - **Datasets:** OpenDialKG, a dataset that provides open-ended dialogue responses grounded on paths from a KG.

+## Taxonomies

+[Survey of Hallucination in Natural Language Generation](https://arxiv.org/abs/2202.03629) classifies metrics in *Statistical* (ROUGE, BLEU, PARENT, Knowledge F1, ..) and *Model-based* metrics.
+The latter are further structured in the following classes:
+- **Information-Extraction (IE)-based**: retrieve answer from a knowledge source and compare it with the generated answer -- there might be problems due to the error propagation from the IE model.
+- **QA-based**: measure the overlap/consistency between generation and source reference, based on the intuition that similar answers will be generated from the same question if the generation is factually consistent with the source reference.
+Used to evaluate hallucinations in summarisation, dialogue, and data2text generation.
+Composed by a *question generation* model and a *question answering* model.
+- **Natural Language Inference (NLI)-based**: based on the idea that only thr source knowledge reference should entail the entirety of the information in faithful and hallucination-free generation.

 ## Definitions and Notes